Kai-03/datasciencecoursera/3.GetandCleanData/README.md

       - 'cleandata_mean.txt': contains independent tidy data set with the average values in Step 5.

 ## 3. HOW TO USE
-1. Download the **UCI HAR Dataset** and place in the current working directory.
+1. Download the **UCI HAR Dataset** and place contents in the current working directory.
 2. Source the R script **run_analysis.R** and enter **main()** in the console.

 ## 4. RAW DATA